MicrosoftDocs/defender-docs/defender-xdr/microsoft-secure-score.md

 ## Risk awareness

 Microsoft Secure Score is a numerical summary of your security posture based on system configurations, user behavior, and other security-related measurements.
 It isn't an absolute measurement of how likely your system or data could be breached.
-Rather, it represents the extent to which you have adopted security controls in your Microsoft environment that can help offset the risk of being breached.
+Rather, it represents the extent to which you are using security controls in your Microsoft environment that can help offset the risk of being breached.
 No online service is immune from security breaches, and secure score shouldn't be interpreted as a guarantee against security breach in any manner.

 ## We want to hear from you

 If you have any issues, let us know by posting in the [Security, Privacy & Compliance](https://techcommunity.microsoft.com/t5/Security-Privacy-Compliance/bd-p/security_privacy) community.
-We're monitoring the community and will provide help.

 ## Related resources